marcodelapierre/nanopore-smk/README.md

 ### Basic usage

-Local copies of `Snakefile`, `config.yaml` and `cluster.json` are required.
-The following examples are for non-cluster runs; find cluster scripts for Zeus under the directory `extra/`.
+Local copies of `Snakefile` and `config.yaml` are required.
+The following examples are for non-cluster runs; cluster runs will need also local copies of the directories `profiles/` and `executors/`; find cluster scripts for Zeus under the directory `extra/`.

 ```
 snakemake -j 1 --use-singularity